How prevalent is alcohol use disorder in women? What are the consequences?

 Putting this knowledge into action means that medical and mental health professionals can include questions regarding alcohol consumption in any screenings they conduct during regular office visits.
 These professional caregivers can then act quickly on the information they collect.
-If women show signs of AUD, doctors and therapists can recommend treatment and support sooner rather than later – which can help women with disordered drinking patterns live healthy lives and significantly mitigate the negative short- and long-term consequences of alcohol abuse.
+If women show signs of AUD, doctors and therapists can recommend a drug and alcohol rehab for women and treatment plan sooner rather than later – which can help women with disordered drinking patterns live healthy lives and significantly mitigate the negative short- and long-term consequences of alcohol abuse.

 It’s time for change.